Cost of Attendance (COA): The estimated cost of attending this institution for one academic year, including both direct and indirect costs.

 Self-help: Financial aid in the form of loans or student employment.
 Loans are used to help pay the remaining net costs after gift aid is deducted.
 Student employment earnings (including work-study awards) are generally not deducted from billed costs but can be used to help cover indirect costs and are paid in the form of wages to the student.

-Total Income: A combination of taxed and untaxed income, which may differ from the Adjusted Gross Income (line 7 on the 2018 tax return).
+Total Income: A combination of taxed and untaxed income, which may differ from the Adjusted Gross Income.

 Typical Assets: Assets include but are not limited to cash and savings, investments, home equity, business worth, farm worth and other real estate equity.
 Retirement savings in a qualifying account (i.e., IRA, 403[b], 401[k], etc.) are not included.
 Families with significant assets atypical for their income level may not qualify for The Rice Investment.
 A holistic review is given to each application to determine eligibility and Rice reserves the right to make the final determination regarding eligibility for aid.